measurement-factory/squid-notes/thumbs.md

 ----

-A macro-using code that can be compiled even if that macro is undefined must explicitly `#include` the header providing that macro.
+<a name="macro-include"></a>A macro-using code that can be compiled even if that macro is undefined must
+explicitly `#include` the header providing that macro.
 ----